osresearch/spacerocks2000/README.md

 * Down arrow is retro-thruster.
 * Space bar fires.
 * `e` switches off "easy" mode, enables friendly fire against satellites and disables spin stabilization.
-* 'z' activates space brakes, but costs 50 delta-V.
+* 'z' activates shield, but costs 100 delta-V.

 The retro-thruster is not quite as powerful as the main thruster, so to slow down it is better to do a a "skew flip" to face the opposite